risalmuhammed/CodeEval_Challenges/README.md

 # CodeEval_Challenges
-CodeEval Challenges

 Code snippets for challenges posted on CodeEval.
-Most of the solutions are using Python 3.
+Most of the solutions are in Python 3.